 About Robert

 ‭My work is driven by a passion for exploring human evolution and our ecology through computational data-driven approaches.
-Where possible, I combine this passion with a need for addressing pressing global challenges through socially and‬ environmentally impactful applications, that explore the interconnections in the human-nature-technology ecology.
-By bridging traditional archaeological research‬ methods with cutting edge technological advancements, my interdisciplinary research challenges‬ siloed thinking towards exploring the interrelations of different domains and innovates in new ways of understanding our human–nature–technology ecology, made‬ possible through latest advances in human-computer interaction, machine learning and AI.‬
+I combine this passion with linking archaeological data to contemporary issues, addressing pressing global challenges through socially and‬ environmentally impactful applications, that explore the interconnections in the human ↔ nature ↔ technology ecology.
+By bridging traditional archaeological research‬ methods with the latest technological advancements, my research challenges‬ siloed thinking towards exploring the interconnections of different domains, maximising the usefulness of data across domains.

 HIGHLIGHTS